jl386/mattermost-plugin-mimic-user/README.md

 # mattermost-plugin-mimic-user

-A mattermost plugin to creating post on behalf of any mattermost user.
+A demo mattermost plugin to creating post on behalf of any mattermost user.

 ## Installation and setup